yoheiMune/grunt-compass-multiple/README.md

 grunt.initConfig({

   compassMultiple: {
+    options : {
-    // you can set compass options. but not work now. sorry.. options : {
+      // if you need, you can set options.
+      // but, you cannot use config.rb now. sorry...
+      environment: 'production',
+      outputStyle: 'compressed',
+      javascriptsDir: './js',
-          imagesDir: '',
+      imagesDir: './image',
+      fontsDir: './font',
       time: true
     },

     // you can specify compiling target as options.sassDir, and output dir as options.cssDir.
     // At now, you can only set sassDir and cssDir options. common : {
       options: {
+        // every compile need sassDir and cssDir.
         sassDir: 'page/css/cmn/',
         cssDir: '../static/page/css/cmn/'
       }